 The Difference between Strong and Weak German Verbs

 Der Unterschied zwischen starken und schwachen Verben im Deutschen

-First of all, let’s specify the different kind of German verbs.
+First of all, let’s specify the different kinds of German verbs.
 I already told you that there are strong verbs and weak verbs.
 But there is another important group: The mixed verbs.

 Basics of Weak and Strong Verbs

-Don’t worry too much when you make mistake in conjugating German verbs.
-German speaker will understand you anyway.
+Don’t worry too much when you make mistakes in conjugating German verbs.
+German speakers will understand you anyway.
 But if your personal goal is learning this language perfectly, you don’t get around this important part of German grammar.

 By the way, did you know who first mentioned the division of verbs into strong verbs and weak verbs?
-It was Jackob Grimm!
+It was Jacob Grimm!
 Maybe you have heard of him and his brother Wilhelm: The brothers Grimm!
-Jackob was a well known language scientist at his times and, apart from Grimms Märchen, he wrote a lot of important works about the German language and its grammar.
+Jacob was a well known philologist in his times and, apart from Grimms Märchen, he wrote a lot of important works about the German language and its grammar.

 Basics of Mixed Verbs